IMPORTANT UPDATE: The Annual Declaration on Compliance deadline has been moved to April 30, 2020 in light of the COVID-19 outbreak

 You may want to start with the quality of your training and assessment materials.
 After all, quality training delivery starts with quality RTO training materials.
 Having quality RTO resources will help you with meeting compliance requirements during audits and the Annual Declaration on Compliance.

-If you want to check for quality RTO resources, we can give you a personalized walkthrough now.
+If you want to check for quality RTO resources, we can give you a personalised walkthrough now.
 Enquire here now to check quality RTO training resources that we offer.

 When is the Deadline of Submission for the Annual Declaration on Compliance?

-Your Registered Training Organizations has until March 31, 2020 to submit the form.
+Your registered training organisations has until March 31, 2020 to submit the form.
 Failure to submit the declaration is a breach of the conditions of registration.
 Moreover, late submissions will not be accepted.

 What Should I Do If I Have Not Yet Received an Email?

 - Be sure to check your spam or junk folder first for the email.

 - If your RTO unsubscribed from receiving emails from ASQA, you should contact firstname.lastname@example.org and ASQA will help you subscribe to their emails.